Korean to English Translation of Birth Certificate by Professional Korean-English Translators

 Some Korean birth certificates may have additional information and data such as: nationality, ages, and professions of father and mother, paternal and maternal grandfather and grandmother information, addresses (residences) of father, mother, and grandparents.

-Who issues birth certificates in Korean language?
+Who issues birth certificates in Korea?

 Family Census Registers are authorized to issue birth certificates, marriage certificates, and similar civil registration documents.